bryan-gilbert/may14/docs/stage1/server.md

 ```
 # on the server - secure ssh

+# you are the new user.. right?
+whoami

 cd /etc/ssh
 # backup and remove the existing file ssh config file